Barrentd/singlecmdblog/README.md

 # SingleCmdBlog

-> Write it, build it, ship it
+> Write it in markdown, build it in one cmd, ship it  - The only three steps between your brilliant ideas and the internet.

 ## What is this?